 Monitoring and alerting: how to keep an eye on Zscaler service edge health

-Effective monitoring combines the official status page with internal telemetry and third-party tools: Disable microsoft edge vpn: how to turn off Edge’s built-in Secure Network, troubleshoot, and alternatives
+Effective monitoring combines the official status page with internal telemetry and third-party tools: Vpn add on edge free: a comprehensive guide to free Edge VPN extensions, setup, safety tips, and comparisons 2026

 Practical monitoring tips: